 Children can join you in the kitchen earlier than you might think.
 Whether it’s counting out, weighing or stirring ingredients, mashing, cracking eggs or rolling dough, little ones can give you a helping hand.
 At the age of 4, 6 and 7 I encouraged my children to cook the supper for the family every Friday.
 It’s a great way to teach them how to cook and about different foods, where they come from and how to handle utensils sensibly.

-Children (especially toddlers) have short attention spans, so start with recipes that are extra easy and provide a result reasonably quickly.
+Cooking with kids can be anything from measuring out ingredients to decorating pizzas!
+Just remember that children (especially toddlers) have short attention spans, so start with recipes that are extra easy and provide a result reasonably quickly.
 Even if you’re simply making a spot of lunch one afternoon then why not get your little helper in the kitchen prepping a sandwich with you.
 My Very Hungry Caterpillar sandwich is a super simple recipe (albeit with some added fun factor) and pancakes, omelettes and cupcakes are great options too.

-Let’s face it; cooking with kids is never going to be mess free.
+Let’s face it; cooking with kids is never going to be mess-free.
 Spending time in the kitchen should be a fun and memorable experience, so don’t worry about a bit of mess.
 Make sure you wear aprons or old clothes and use plastic tablecloths to make tidying up easier.
 Trust me: ingredients like chocolate get everywhere!

 I love using a spiralizer and kids will too.
 I promise you, sweet potato and courgettes will have never looked so good or been so appealing!
 Try baking sweet potato curls in the oven with a little olive oil and a sprinkling of herbs and it turns them into the most delectable dish.
 And, we all know kids love spaghetti so you can get them to help you make a healthy alternative with courgetti.

+You can even get creative when cooking with kids!
 Decorating their creations, whether that’s cupcakes, mini pizzas or a bowl of fruit salad, will very quickly become their new favourite tasty task.
 Lay out ingredient bowls and assign mini helpers with themed foodie challenges such as animal bagels, or funny face pizzas.

 Getting children to take an active interest in what they’re eating is essential for their general health and wellbeing.
 And if you have a fussy eater, they’re far more likely to eat something they’ve prepared themselves than something you’ve put in front of them.

 My ethos is that we as parents need to help give our children a positive relationship with food, and that means letting them help out in the kitchen.
-Yes it be might be messy, or chaotic and their enthusiasm might disappear half way through a recipe, but believe me they’ll always be back to eat the goods at the end.
+Yes it be might be messy, or chaotic and their enthusiasm might disappear halfway through a recipe, but believe me, they’ll always be back to eat the goods at the end.